 If there is a known conflict of interest with the appointed designee, the Office of Academic Integrity will work with the Provost's Office to identify an appropriate alternative.

 The appellate officer is required to review all relevant documentation as provided by the Office of Academic Integrity.
-The appellate officer may also choose to meet with you, your instructor, or other involved parties - but is not required to do so.
+They may also choose to meet with the accused student, authorized reporter, or other involved parties - but are not required to do so.

-In the Conduct Process, you may be represented by an attorney.
-Alternatively, you may be accompanied or advised by a person of your choice from the University.
+In the Conduct Process, the student may be represented by an attorney.
+Alternatively, they may be accompanied or advised by a person of their choice from the University.
 More information on the role of either an attorney or advisor is available in the West Virginia University Campus Student Code.

-Your specific deadline for appeal will be communicated in your outcome notice.
+The deadline for a student to submit an appeal will be communicated in their outcome notice.
 The appellate officer has thirty (30) calendar days to reach a decision.
 If an extension by either party is needed, they should consult with the Office of Academic Integrity for guidance.